zbalogh/reservation-app/README.md

 # Desk Reservation App

-Desk reservation application based on Angular, Java, .NET Core technologies as well as Docker and Kubernetes.
+Desk reservation application is based on Angular, Java, .NET Core technologies as well as Docker and Kubernetes.

 ## The application can be installed via helm: